tdsmale/tdsmale.github.io/Jungian.md

 #### IEE / ENFP / ENFp / Coach (Shadow: Vampire).
 Promiscuous Counsel.
 Helpful friend to all.
+Strives to help anyone and anything to realise its true potential.
 - Natural: Experimentation.
 Naturally adopts seemingly useless things.
 - Constructive: Faith.
 Finds it constructive to emphasise good-faith relations.
 - Obligation: Supremacy.
 Feels obligated to try and adopt possessive social personas.